signaflo/SDS-323-Spring-2020/exercises/exercise2/sclass.md

 obvious, the model benefits from a higher K; more points are being averaged over and it results in a more “smoothed out” model.
-Conversely, the 350 trim (although it appears to have 2 or 3 separate sub-groupings with different slopes) has a more linear trend, so the K performs better when it is smaller and more granular.
+Conversely, the 350 trim (although it appears to have 2 or 3 separate sub-groupings with different slopes) has a more linear trend, so the model performs better when K is smaller and the model is more granular.

 If we compare the RMSEs for both, the out-of-sample RMSE for the 65 trim model is almost twice that of the 350 model, so the model is worse for the 65 AMG trim, likely due to the variation as described above.
 The relatively higher K and RMSE values for the 65 AMG trim could suggest high bias; the model is oversimplifying and struggling to make a prediction.
-Another indication of this is that the regression models perform better for the 350 trim than for the 65 AMG trim; a second-degree polynomial does not perform much better than a linear line for the 350 trim, whereas the linear model has an extremely high error rate compared to the polynomial and the KNN model.
+Another indication of this is that the liinear regression models perform better for the 350 trim than for the 65 AMG trim; a second-degree polynomial does not perform much better than a linear model for the 350 trim, whereas the linear model has an extremely high error rate compared to the polynomial and the KNN model for the 65 AMG.

 In short, the 65 AMG trim is more difficult to predict than the 350 trim due to less data being available, the more nonlinear pattern of price to